ADHD Types

 Combined Presentation ADHD Type

-Attention Deficit Hyperactivity Disorder (ADHD) can have too many significant symptoms that a person can experience.
-Those commonly diagnosed with impulsive/hyperactive and inattentive combination type ADHD can struggle to sustain attention and focus and have difficulty listening and following instructions.
-They may also be easily distracted, jump from task to task, or have trouble controlling impulsive behavior🥺.
+This can look like struggling to pay attention and focus and difficulty listening and following instructions.
+They may also be easily distracted, jump from task to task, or have trouble controlling impulsive behavior.

-Although there is no cure for this condition, with early intervention, proper management, and lifestyle changes, people with ADHD can still live happy and fulfilling lives.
-You don't have to treat ADHD as a disability or a disease that can hamper your success.
-Attention Deficit Hyperactivity Disorder may display symptoms that can make everyday tasks more challenging, but nothing is impossible with the right mindset and support😘.
+• Although there is no cure for this condition, with early intervention, proper management, and lifestyle changes, people with ADHD can still live happy and fulfilling lives.

 ADHD Types: FAQs (Frequently Asked Questions)